MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsCallQueue.md

 Remove-CsCallQueue -Identity 5e3a575e-1faa-49ff-83c2-5cf1c36c0e01
 ```

-This example removes the call queue with the identity 5e3a575e-1faa-49ff-83c2-5cf1c36c0e01.
-If no call queue exists with the identity 5e3a575e-1faa-49ff-83c2-5cf1c36c0e01, then this example generates an error.
+This example removes the Call Queue with the identity 5e3a575e-1faa-49ff-83c2-5cf1c36c0e01.
+If no Call Queue exists with the identity 5e3a575e-1faa-49ff-83c2-5cf1c36c0e01, then this example generates an error.

 ## PARAMETERS